miayam/miayam/src/pages/docs.md

 ### The Reason Why I Migrate From Jekyll to Eleventy {#the-reason-why-i-migrate-from-jekyll}
-At first, [miayam.io](https://miayam.io){.a-anchor} was a personal blog site built with [Jekyll](https://jekyllrb.com/){.a-anchor} using a theme I pick carelessly without thinking.
+At first, [miayam.io](https://miayam.io){.a-anchor} was a personal blog site built with [Jekyll](https://jekyllrb.com/){.a-anchor}
-2 years later since its inception, I almost forget half of the code.
-Ruby seems foreign to me.
-The more I tinker with it, the more befuddled I am.
+using a theme I picked carelessly without thinking.
+Two years later, I almost forgot half of the code.
+Ruby seemed foreign to me.
+The more I tinkered with it, the more befuddled I was.
 So, I decided to burn it down and rebuild it from the ground up.

-I was looking for an alternative to [Jekyll](https://jekyllrb.com/){.a-anchor} written in `JavaScript` because I am a boring web developer you could find anywhere else.
-I have tried [Gatsby](https://www.gatsbyjs.com/){.a-anchor} and wound up getting bored.
+I was looking for an alternative to [Jekyll](https://jekyllrb.com/){.a-anchor} written in `JavaScript` because I am a boring web developer, the kind you can find anywhere else.
+I tried [Gatsby](https://www.gatsbyjs.com/){.a-anchor} and wound up getting bored.
 All those shiny new technologies [Gatsby](https://www.gatsbyjs.com/){.a-anchor} has to offer are not really what I need.
-I have tried [Hexo](https://hexo.io/){.a-anchor}, it had similar ambience with [Jekyll](https://jekyllrb.com/){.a-anchor} but it didn't spark joy.
+I have tried [Hexo](https://hexo.io/){.a-anchor}.
+It had a similar ambiance to [Jekyll](https://jekyllrb.com/){.a-anchor}, but it didn't spark joy.

 And then, there was [Eleventy](https://www.11ty.dev/){.a-anchor}...
-It really is like a magical glove that just fit my brain perfectly.
-It does one thing and does it well.
-A simple SSG (Static Site Generator) that helps provide minimum barebone for the next generation of [miayam.io](https://miayam.io){.a-anchor}.
+It really is like a magical glove that just fits my brain perfectly.
+It does one thing, and does it well.
+A simple SSG (Static Site Generator) that helps provide the barebones of the next generation of miayam.io.
 And for good reason, the batteries are not included.